Gardner Museum Heist —Blog

 "Not sure of authenticity."

-What would have been the professional way to handle this, in my view, would have been for Robinson to include the person who asked to be treated as a confidential source (me) in the decision, or at least to inform me of what he was doing, or to just reply to my email, or one of my subsequent emails.
-Robinson never did any of that.
+I believe that what would have been the professional, and courteous, the decent way for Robinson to handle my correspondence, given my request for him "to treat me as a confidential source," would have been for him to include me in the decision to forward my email to Kurkjian, or at the very least to inform me of what he was doing it, or maybe to just reply to my email, or one of my subsequent emails, or something.

 For example, on March 4, of 2026, I sent an email to a Boston Globe reporter, Amanda Milkovitz, about a new $2530 annual fee, not covered by insurance, that my primary care physician was about to begin charging all of his patients, if they wished to stay with his practice.
-He was joining up with an outfit called MDVIP, which "supports affiliated physicians in delivering personalized, preventive care."
+He was affiliating with an outfit called MDVIP, which "supports affiliated physicians in delivering personalized, preventive care."

 At that moment, Milkovits was the Globe reporter covering a closely watched and "contentious grandparents visitation rights trial in the Kent County [Rhode Island] family court."
 Milkovitz, who was in the courtroom, had a story in that day's newspaper based on her coverage of the courtroom testimony from the day before as well as another story about additional trial testimony in the Boston Globe the following day.
 I think it is fair to say Milkovits was as busy as any other Boston Globe reporter on the day and at the time I contacted her.